Aymen-thabet/DOCKER-Deploy-A-Website-Using-Nginx/README.md

 This is the overall plan , I will Clone a website repo from github into my machine , then create an images from it using DockerFile , then running a container and testing it from my localmachine
-Then I will create a docker images from the website and push it to the DockerHub Then I will pull the image from my EC2 CLI , and running a container On it finally accessing the website from the EC2 public Ip again !
+Then I will create a docker images from the website and push it to the DockerHub Then I will pull the image from my EC2 CLI , and running a container on it and finally accessing the website from the EC2 public Ip again !

 ![Capture d'écran 2024-08-30 132454](https://github.com/user-attachments/assets/074a8180-02e1-4c5e-be29-675269d4257a)